nauam/Courses/docs/manual/06-commands.md

 # Commands

 A _command_ is a single executable string executed on a Node.
-QW Control invokes commands on nodes via a _node executor_ which evaluates the command string and executes it.
+Rundeck invokes commands on nodes via a _node executor_ which evaluates the command string and executes it.
 Node executors evaluate the command string in a data context containing information about the Node resource.
 Command strings can reference this data and thus avoid hard coding node or environment specific values.

-The QW Control graphical console provides the ability to execute commands to a set of filtered Node resources.
+The Rundeck graphical console provides the ability to execute commands to a set of filtered Node resources.
-The Command page can accept any command string you might run via an SSH command or via the [rd adhoc](https://qwcontrol.github.io/qwcontrol-cli/commands/#adhoc) shell tool.
+The Command page can accept any command string you might run via an SSH command or via the [rd adhoc](https://rundeck.github.io/rundeck-cli/commands/#adhoc) shell tool.

 ::: tip
 Your ability to view Nodes and execute commands on them